 With a few exceptions, all workers in the UK aged 16 or over are legally entitled to be paid a minimum amount per hour.
 This is regardless of the kind of work they do or the size and type of company.
 The rate is reviewed every year, and any increases take place in October.

 There are different levels of National Minimum Wage, depending on the age of the worker.
-The current rates (as at 1 October 2012) are as follows:
+The current rates (as of 1 October 2014) are as follows: